 Having said that, I have had no problem using BFM paste in a variety of non-critical commercial brazements, as long as the BFM paste was still creamy and extrudable.
 Please understand that the filler metal in the brazing paste does not suddenly decide to go “bad” just because it has reached its expiration date.
 In fact, even if it is older than the printed shelf-life on the container, it can still be used until it is all gone.
 It’s not like food, where expiration dates should be carefully followed for health reasons.
 Brazing paste expiration dates merely represent the limit of a manufacturer’s guarantee to replace the materials IF it should separate out from its binder system and settle in the bottom of the container, thus becoming more difficult to work with.

-Re-constituting BFM paste that is drying out (i.e., exhibits much higher viscosity).
+Re-constituting BFM pastes that are drying out (i.e., exhibits much higher viscosity).

 Here’s another important point about BFM paste, whether it’s somewhat new, or is past its so-called expiration date.
 Because the plastic cartridge, or pail, that is holding the paste does “breathe” to some extent allowing some minor amount of air-exchange through the walls, around the end piston, etc., the brazing paste may thereby be caused to dry out a bit, resulting in a thicker, more viscous consistency.
 When larger containers of BFM are being used, loose lids on those containers may also allow the paste to dry out to the extent of forming some hard lumps or crustiness on its surface.
 It is advisable to very carefully remove any dried out crusty material from the BFM containers (if large containers are being used to hold the paste), since such dried material could easily clog the paste-dispensing equipment if merely stirred back into solution.
 Once any “hard-spots” have been removed from the paste, then the remaining clean BFM paste can be re-constituted (whether in small cartridges, or in larger containers) to a creamier state by mixing in some extra “binder” which you can buy as a separate item from several different BFM suppliers (it is NOT recommended to merely add water).